xraypy/feff85exafs/t/materials/README.md

 5. There **must** be a folder called `baseline` which has folders called `withSCF` and `noSCF`.
 These contain the baseline calculations with and without self-consistency.
-6. If you provide an Athena project file, is should be called Ceria.prj.
+6. If you provide an Athena project file, it should be called `Ceria.prj`.
 7. If fits to data are part of the test, there must be a file called `Ceria.py` containing python code defining the fit to the data.
 8. You must add `Ceria` to the folders tuple at the top of